-Goal Progress status Summary of 2020 results Promoting charitable activities (at least 3 activities per year) Achieved During the year, 8 charitable activities were carried out: 1.
+Progress status Summary of 2020 results ple Achieved During the year, 8 charitable activities were carried out: 1.
 Charity instead of gifts: gifts to employees for Defender of the Fatherland Day and International Women's Day have been replaced with a charitable donation to the Arifmetika Dobra charitable foundation 2.
 Campaign for Children's Day: fundraising for the Backpack of Care program of the Arifmetika Dobra charitable foundation 3.
 Campaign for Day of Knowledge in conjunction with the Arifmetika Dobra charitable foundation: fundraising for the Chance program 4.
 Let's Save the Forest campaign: MKB employees took part in planting 2,000 pine and fir trees 5.
 Employee charity run at the Moscow Marathon 2020: 78 employees participated 6.
 Employee participation in the Heartbeat charity race (online) 7.
 Transfer of gift certificates from the Detsky Mir network to those cared for by the Arifmetika Dobra charitable foundation 8.
-Participation of employees in the New Year's charity event "The Magic Tree of Wish Fulfillment": employees could make a donation to the Chance program and get a New Year's souvenir made by children cared for by the foundation Maximum transfer of charity and sports activities to the online format due to COVID-19 pandemic Achieved 6 out of 8 charity events were held online Systematization and development of sports activities at the Bank Achieved Work with existing corporate teams (hockey, football) has been systematized: the budget has been approved, its planned and actual indicators are being analyzed, and the areas of responsibility of HR team captains have been delimited, etc The MKB Runners running club has been relaunched in a new format An online sports classes were introduced for MKB employees working remotely: in 2020, the first online fitness marathon took place MKB team took part in Race of Heroes, a military and patriotic sporting event
+Participation of employees in the New Year's charity event "The Magic Tree of Wish Fulfillment": employees could make a donation to the Chance program and get a New Year's souvenir made by children cared for by the foundation of ne D-19 Achieved 6 out of 8 charity events were held online d orts nk Achieved Work with existing corporate teams (hockey, football) has been systematized: the budget has been approved, its planned and actual indicators are being analyzed, and the areas of responsibility of HR team captains have been delimited, etc The MKB Runners running club has been relaunched in a new format An online sports classes were introduced for MKB employees working remotely: in 2020, the first online fitness marathon took place MKB team took part in Race of Heroes, a military and patriotic sporting event

-8.1 Support for social projects
+Support for social projects 8.1